An Aluminum-coated sCMOS sensor for X-Ray Astronomy: Conclusions

 The basic performances of this Al-coated EP4K sensor were measured and compared to those of the uncoated G\-1516\-BI sensor.
 The readout noise of the EP4K sensor is around 2.5 $\rm{e^{-}}$ and the dark current is less than 0.01 $\rm{e^-/pixel/s}$ at $\rm{-30 ^{\circ}\!C}$.
 The ratio of single pixel events of the Al-coated sensor is $45.0\%$.
 The energy resolution can reach 153.2 eV at 4.51 keV and 174.2 eV at 5.90 keV at $\rm{-30 ^{\circ}\!C}$.
 These performances are similar to those of the uncoated sensor.
 This means that the properties and performances of this sCMOS sensor are not affected by the sputtered aluminum film on the sensor.

 The optical transmittance of the coated aluminum layer on the EP4K sensor is measured at different wavelengths.
-Despite the possible influence of light leakage, pinholes and voids, and aluminum oxidation, the effective thickness of this Al layer is around 140 to 160 nm, providing a transmittance of around $10^{-8}$ to $10^{-10}$ for optical lights from 365 to 880 nm, which is not only much lower than the requirement of $10^{-6}$ of the WXT module on the Einstein Probe satellite, but is also good enough for other space X-ray missions.
+Despite the possible influence of light leakage, pinholes and voids, and aluminum oxidation, the effective thickness of this Al layer is around 140-160 nm, providing a transmittance of around $10^{-8}$ to $10^{-10}$ for optical lights from 365 to 880 nm, which is not only much lower than the requirement of $10^{-6}$ of the Wide-field X-ray Telescope (WXT) module on the EP satellite, but is also good enough for other space X-ray missions.

 The good X-ray performance and low optical transmittance of this Al-coated sCMOS sensor make it a promising choice for X-ray telescopes.
-The Lobster Eye Imager for Astronomy (LEIA), which has been working in orbit for about one year, is equipped with four pieces of EP4K sensors \citep{LEIA_Zhang_APJL_2022, LEIA_RAA}.
-Furthermore, 48 pieces of EP4K sensors are used on the Wide-field X-ray Telescope (WXT) on the Einstein Probe (EP) satellite, which will be launched at the end of 2023 \citep{EP_2018, EP_2022}.
+The LEIA, which has been working in orbit for about one year, is equipped with four pieces of EP4K sensors \citep{LEIA_Zhang_APJL_2022, LEIA_RAA}.
+Furthermore, 48 pieces of EP4K sensors are used on the WXT on the EP satellite, which will be launched at the end of 2023 \citep{EP_2018, EP_2022}.
 In the future, to further demonstrate the suitability of the sensor for space applications, aging tests and several types of irradiation tests will be performed on this Al-coated sCMOS sensor.